cloud-bulldozer/ingress-perf/README.md

 ## Gateway API

-Ingress-perf is compatible with the OpenShift implementation of the Gateway API, provided by OpenShift Service Mesh.
-To enable this, it is necessary to pass the flag `--gateway-api=true`.
-When this flag specified, `ingress-perf` will create its httproute in the `ingress-perf` namespace.
+Ingress-perf is compatible with the OpenShift implementation of the Gateway API.
+Pass the flag `--gw-api` to enable it.
+When this flag specified, `ingress-perf` will create a Gateway object in the `openshift-ingress` namespace (required as this gateway object has references to the `router-certs-default` secret in the same namespace) and a HTTPRoute in the `ingress-perf` namespace.

+By default, the gateway uses the the gateway class `openshift-default`, default one at the time of writing this text.
+However it can be overridden with the `--gw-class` flag.

-At the time of writing these lines only the `http` and `edge` terminations are supported.
+Currently, only `http` and `edge` terminations are supported.

 ## Compile